Communal bin review

 • the current service does not provide enough capacity for recycling and this leads to litter issues

-• the use of gull proof bags is low, causing overflows of waste in nearby bins
+• the use of gull proof bags has been low, causing overflows of waste in nearby bins

 • we are improving the communal bin service across the city and this will include the World Heritage Site